yanmingong/yanmingong.github.io/_pages/outreach.md

 ### Outreach for Women
+- Attending the panel discussion hosted by WICE, N2Women and ACM-W in IEEE INFOCOM 2025.
 - Nominated female candidates for N2Women Rising Stars 2022 as N2Women Awards Co-Chair (2022-2024)
 - Participated in the joint N2Women and WICE professional development workshop, Kansas City, MO (2018)
 - Participated in the 1st Workshop for Women in Cyber Security (CyberW) collocated with ACM CCS, Dallas, TX (2017)